pote/gvp/README.md

 ## gvp - Go Versioning Packager

-`gvp` is a fork of [gst](http://github.com/tonchis/gst) but aimed at Go development.
+gvp is a fork of [gst](http://github.com/tonchis/gst) but aimed at Go development.
 The `p` secretly stands for `pote`.

-### TL;DR

-`gvp` stands for Go Vendoring Packager and provides a simple to use way to isolate the dependencies of a Go project.
+gvp stands for Go Vendoring Packager and is based on [gst](http://github.com/tonchis/gst), a similar tool that provides vendoring functionality for Ruby gems.

-The tool modifies your `GOPATH` to point to a local `.godeps/` directory so that you can keep the dependencies of your project isolated there, it also modifies `GOBIN` and `PATH` to include the new `$GOPATH/bin` directory.
+The tool modifies your GOPATH to point to a local .godeps/ directory so that you can keep the dependencies of your project isolated there, it also modifies GOBIN and PATH to include the new GOPATH/bin directory.

-gvp is a companion tool to [gpm](http://github.com/pote/gpm), the Go Package Manager.
+gvp is a companion tool to [gpm](http://github.com/pote/gpm) the Go Package Manager.

 ### Usage